 ABM solves the right time, right prospect, right message dilemma.
 Through personalised outreach and customised nurture messages, prospects are served appropriate content resulting in faster sales cycles.
 The messaging is tightly targeted to their specific needs and pain points without a spam email or cold call in sight.

-How to implement account based marketing
+How to implement ABM

 First of all, developing an effective account based marketing strategy hinges upon successful alignment of sales and marketing.
 They must work together to define firmographics or buyer personas, identify target accounts and stakeholders, create campaigns and push optimal channels.